 Back in the 18th century, when surveyors were drawing the international border between the U.S. and Canada, a mistake was made.
-The border was supposed to follow the 45th parallel but instead the surveyors placed the border line north of the 45th parallel.
-This created a predicament for the citizens of Derby Line as well as Stanstead, Quebec, the town on the Canadian side.
+The border was supposed to follow the 45th parallel, but the surveyors placed the borderline north of the 45th parallel instead.
+This created a predicament for the citizens of Derby Line as well as Stanstead, Quebec, the town on the Canadian side of the border.
 The border not only cuts across the town’s streets, but it also runs through individual buildings.

 One of the most popular buildings is the Haskell Free Library and Opera House.
 It was intentionally constructed on the border between the two countries in 1904.
 The donors for the construction were a married couple who were both Canadian and American.
 Carlos F. Haskell was a U.S. citizen, and his wife, Martha Stewart Haskell, was a Canadian citizen.
 They intended to build a structure to be used by citizens of both countries.

 Today, anyone using the library can do so without having to go through any border security, and there’s a simple black line that runs through the building to denote the border.
 The entrances are on the U.S. side, but a good portion of the building is in Canada.
 Although there are no restrictions when moving inside the building, that doesn’t mean there haven’t been some problems.